segovelo/balanced-brackets/README.md

 round bracket, "(".
 Similarly, the pair of round brackets, "()", encloses a single unbalanced closing square bracket, "]".
 Thus, the input string "{[(])}" is unbalanced.

-Therefore, a string containing bracket characters is said to be balanced if:\n 1- A matching opening bracket occurs to the left of each corresponding closing bracket 2 - Brackets enclosed within balanced brackets are also balanced It does not contain any non-bracket characters
+Therefore, a string containing bracket characters is said to be balanced if:
+1 - A matching opening bracket occurs to the left of each corresponding closing bracket

+2 - Brackets enclosed within balanced brackets are also balanced

+3 - It does not contain any non-bracket characters

 There are a couple of special cases to keep in mind: null is considered to be unbalanced, while the empty string is considered to be balanced.